shalodin/ghanianculture/README.md

 - CSS - which was used to style the pages incuding the left aside navigation bar

--JS-which was used to enter variables
+-JS -which was used to enter variables

 ## Reference